 Opsview Monitor and Opsview Monitor Mobile supports the ability to use Push Notifications to receive alerts about your network devices.
 This article explains how to use and configure Push Notifications within Opsview.

-To get you started, we have produced the following diagram to explain the process of sending messages from your Opsview Monitor server to your Opsview Monitor Mobile device.
+The following diagram explains the process of sending messages from your Opsview Monitor server to your Opsview Monitor Mobile device.
 The workflow is split into two parts: Registration and Delivery.

-- When your Opsview Monitor server generates an alert, it is passed onto the Opsview push servers
+When your Opsview Monitor server generates an alert, it passes it onto the Opsview push servers

-Your Opsview Monitor server must have access to the internet to reach the Opsview Push servers and your Opsview Monitor Mobile app needs to be connected to the internet to receive Apple/Android push notifications.
+Your Opsview Monitor server must have access to the internet to reach the Opsview Push servers.
+Your Opsview Monitor Mobile app must have access to the internet to receive Apple/Android push notifications.

 Now that you understand the basics of how push notifications interact with Opsview Monitor and Opsview Monitor Mobile, let's get you set up to start using them.